yoyongxuan/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
+The list is empty.
+    * CadetHQ shows an error message.
+      Use case ends.

+* 1b.
 The given Student ID is invalid.
+    * 1b1.
+CadetHQ shows an error message.
+    * 1b2.
+User makes the request again with updated Student ID.

+      Steps 1b1 - 1b2 repeat until the Student ID is valid.

+      Use case resumes at step 1.

+* 1c.
+The given Student ID is not in the list.
+    * 1c1.
+CadetHQ shows an error message.
+    * 1c2.
+User makes the request again with updated Student ID.

+      Steps 1c1 - 1c2 repeat until the Student ID is one found in the list.

+      Use case resumes at step 2.

+___

+**Use case: UC06 - Edit a student contact via list index**

+**MSS**

+1. User requests to edit a specific contact in the list using index in list.
+2. CadetHQ edits the contact and displays updated information.

+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty.
     * 1a1.
 CadetHQ shows an error message.

-      Use case resumes at step 1.
+      Use case ends.

 * 1b.
-The given Student ID is not in the list.
+The index is invalid and/or out of bounds.
     * 1b1.
 CadetHQ shows an error message.
+    * 1b2.
+User makes request again with updated index.

+      Steps 1b1 - 1b2 repeat until the index is valid.

+      Use case resumes from step 1.

+* 1c.
+User did not specify any information to update.
+    * 1c1.
+CadetHQ shows an error message.
+    * 1c2.
+User makes request again with updated information.

+      Steps 1c1 - 1c2 repeat until there is information to update.

+      Use case resumes from step 1.

+* 1d.
+User's requested edit contains a duplicate email.
+    * 1d1.
+CadetHQ shows an error message.
+    * 1d2.
+User makes request again with updated information.

+      Steps 1d1 - 1d2 repeat until the edit does not contain a duplicate email.

+      Use case resumes from step 1.

+___

+**Use case: UC07 - Edit a student contact via Student ID**

+**MSS**

+1. User requests to edit a specific contact in the list using Student ID.
+2. CadetHQ edits the contact and displays updated information.

+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty.
+    * 1a1.
+CadetHQ shows an error message.

+      Use case ends.

+* 1b.
+The student ID is invalid.
+    * 1b1.
+CadetHQ shows an error message.
+    * 1b2.
+User makes request again with updated index.

+      Steps 1b1 - 1b2 repeat until the index is valid.

+      Use case resumes from step 1.

+* 1c.
+The given Student ID is not in the list.
+    * 1c1.
+CadetHQ shows an error message.
+    * 1c2.
+User makes the request again with updated Student ID.

+      Steps 1c1 - 1c2 repeat until the Student ID is one found in the list.

       Use case resumes at step 1.

+* 1d.
+User did not specify any information to update.
+    * 1d1.
+CadetHQ shows an error message.
+    * 1d2.
+User makes request again with updated information.

+      Steps 1d1 - 1d2 repeat until there is information to update.

+      Use case resumes from step 1.

+* 1e.
+User's requested edit contains a duplicate email.
+    * 1e1.
+CadetHQ shows an error message.
+    * 1e2.
+User makes request again with updated information.

+      Steps 1e1 - 1e2 repeat until the edit does not contain a duplicate email.

+      Use case resumes from step 1.

 ___

-**Use case: View a student contact via list index**
+**Use case: UC08 - View a student contact via list index**

 **MSS**

-1. User requests to <u>list students</u>
-2. User requests to view a specific student in the list
+1. User requests to view a specific student in the list
-3. CadetHQ displays the student's contact
+2. CadetHQ displays the student's contact

     Use case ends.

 **Extensions**

 * 1a.
 The list is empty.
+    * 1a1.
+CadetHQ shows an error message.

       Use case ends.

-* 2a.
-The given index is invalid.
+* 1b.
+The given index is invalid and/or out of bounds.

-    * 2a1.
+    * 1b1.
 CadetHQ shows an error message.
+    * 1b2.
+User makes the request again with updated index.

+      Steps 1b1 - 1b2 repeat until the index is valid and in bounds.

       Use case resumes at step 2.

 ___

-**Use case: View a student contact via Student ID**
+**Use case: UC09 - View a student contact via Student ID**

 **MSS**